 7. State Library of South Australia

 There is a zero entry into this Library.
 For the times we have visited it, we have met students and professionals who visit to be educated on the history of Australia.
-This is actually the main resource centre for every member of the public wishing to conduct a research on the history of South Australia.
+This is actually the main resource center for every member of the public wishing to conduct a research on the history of South Australia.
 The records here are in consumable formats which include photographs, sound recordings, and prints.
 So don’t expect to get bored.

 8. Waterfall Gully

 We love Waterfall Gully and I have fond memories of my Mum taking us there as kids.
 There is only one major waterfall, but also a series of smaller waterfalls as you walk along the trails.
 You will have to be careful not to trip into the water since the rocks are very slippery.
 As a parent, just make sure that your children concentrate more on their steps as they are wowed by the beauty of these waterfalls.
-It is advisable that you get here as early as you can since there is a very small car park that only accommodates few cars.
+It is advisable that you get here as early as you can since there is a very small car park that only accommodates a few cars.
 If you miss it, then you might have to park far away from the waterfalls, meaning that you will be forced to walk a long distance before you get there.
 There is a café where you and your family can have a drink and some hot scones after the hike.
 While I encourage people to hike up the Mt.
 Lofty, I would like to be cautious and warn you against going up with your kids.
 It is really not safe since there are parts that are very steep as you climb up.
 Maybe you can just do a tiny part of the climb.
 And I mean tiny.
 Just for the experience?
 And if you re into Waterfall’s another great one is Morialta Falls – also located on the fringe of Adelaide suburbs.

 9. Walking Tours